nadiangelica/nadiangelica/README.md

 <br>

 ## <a name="about-me">About me!</a>
-Full-Stack Software Developer graduate from the renowned Makers Academy Bootcamp and Certified Scrum Master.
-In the course of my studies, I discovered a passion for leading teams and orchestrating productive stand-ups, finding that I thrived in the collaborative, iterative nature of Agile methodologies.
-My background in teaching equips me with unique skills in communication, collaboration, and team management.
-I aim to leverage these skills, along with my new-found understanding of Agile practices, to foster an effective and dynamic development environment.
+As a Full-Stack Software Developer with a Makers Academy Bootcamp background and Certified Scrum Master, I've developed a strong passion for leading software development teams.
+Proficient in Agile methodologies, I thrive in collaborative, iterative environments.
+My teaching background equips me with effective communication and team management skills.
+I'm eager to leverage this unique skill set in software development roles to foster dynamic and efficient development environments.

 ## <a name="links">🌐 Links</a>